Ponyville Ciderfest

-Ponyville Ciderfest (abbreviated PVCF) is an annual brony convention held in Milwaukee, Wisconsin organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
+Ponyville Ciderfest (abbreviated PVCF) is an annual My Little Pony fan convention held in Milwaukee, Wisconsin organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.

-The next Ponyville Ciderfest is taking place 21–23 November 2025 at the Hyatt Regency Milwaukee.
+The next Ponyville Ciderfest will take place 20–22 November 2026 at the Hyatt Regency Milwaukee.

 Overview

 Ponyville Ciderfest is an annual convention primarily dedicated to fans of the animated television show My Little Pony: Friendship is Magic, particularly the adult fans known as bronies.
-The event is organized by Worthwhile Events NFP, which also runs Whinny City Pony Con in Illinois and MLP-MSP F in Minnesota.
+The event is organized by Worthwhile Events NFP, which also runs ' in Illinois and MLP-MSP F in Minnesota.
 The convention features a variety of activities including fan panels, musical acts, guests from the show, vendors, and a formal gala called the "Grand Galloping Gala".
 The event maintains a fully family-friendly environment until 8 PM each day, with dedicated kids programming.
 After 8 PM, panels may feature adult content.
 The convention operates both in-person and online; the con uses platforms like Discord, Twitch, and YouTube to reach fans who cannot attend physically by live streaming some of its events.

 According to a report in local newspaper Wisconsin Life, the three-day event brings in more than $500,000 to the city of Milwaukee.
 The convention draws attendees for its music events, including nightly dance parties, and vendors selling handmade merchandise such as T-shirts, posters, and wood carvings.

 The inaugural convention in 2014 drew 829 attendees to the Hyatt Regency in downtown Milwaukee.
 The event collected donations for the Children's Hospital of Wisconsin and emphasized themes of "love, tolerance, and acceptance" that are central to the show.
 The first Ciderfest featured voice actors from the show including Andrea Libman (voice of Pinkie Pie and Fluttershy), Peter New (voice of Big Mac), Sam Vincent (voice of Flim), Michelle Creber (voice of Apple Bloom), Ingrid Nilson (voice of Maud Pie) and G.M.
 Berrow (author of "My Little Pony").
 The 2018 edition, which was the fifth year of the convention, was themed as a music festival celebrating the music from the fandom and the show.
 It featured 58 guests and panelists, 39 music acts, and 41 vendors with over 170 events throughout the weekend.